wrycode/DWCHelper/README.md

   etc.)
 - detects and suggests aliases to [Darwin Core](https://dwc.tdwg.org/) terms
-- detects and suggests terms that may not be used
+- detects and suggests terms that may not be used, and can be removed
 - allows the user to rename or remove terms
 - saves the conversion settings for future runs (to accommodate changes to the dataset)